akri16/cloud-help/docker-commands.md

+- <i>cgroups</i> in containers are used to limit the system resources a container can use
+- Containers use names paces, cgroups and overlay file systems
+  - Docker: Engine that provides a UI to interact with containerd
+  - containerd: The Container runtime that works with the kernel to manage the container lifecycle.
+It is a daemon process
 - If the shell you are running is an entry point shell then you have to detach from the shell before moving away to prevent stopping the container
 - Use Ctrl + P, Ctrl + Q to detach from a running container entrypoint terminal